bplmaps/cartinal/guides/georeferencing-with-allmaps.md

 </aside>

 Once you've selected an atlas to work on, load it into Allmaps using its IIIF manifest.

-In this documentation, 11-sheet [atlas of Braintree and Weymouth as an example](https://collections.leventhalmap.org/search/commonwealth:j3862x39j), but feel free to follow along with any atlas you like.
+We'll use this 11-sheet [atlas of Braintree and Weymouth](https://collections.leventhalmap.org/search/commonwealth:j3862x39j) as an example, but feel free to follow along with any atlas you like.

-To get started, simply copy and paste the IIIF manifest into Allmaps Editor input box.
-In LMEC collections, IIIF manifests are always an object's URL suffixed with `/manifest`.
+To get started, simply copy and paste the IIIF manifest into Allmaps Editor input box. **In LMEC collections, IIIF manifests are always an object's URL suffixed with `/manifest`.**

-For example,
+For example, the IIIF manifest of

 ```
 https://collections.leventhalmap.org/search/commonwealth:j3862x39j
 ```

-would become
+is

 ```
 https://collections.leventhalmap.org/search/commonwealth:j3862x39j/manifest